JarryShaw/PyPCAPKit/CONTRIBUTING.md

 under `.github/` are Markdown for the same reason.
 The exception ends there: anything added under `docs/source/` is `.rst`.

+### What belongs in the API reference: document the contract, hide the recipe

+The tenet is to **keep the usage and extensibility clear and straightforward, while hiding the recipe**.
+A member earns an autodoc directive because a reader needs it, not because of its spelling — so a leading underscore is not by itself a reason to leave something out, and being public is not by itself a reason to put it in.

+**Contract — document it.** Anything a *caller* needs in order to use a class, and anything an *implementer* needs in order to subclass it:

+- **Per-option and per-parameter `_read_*` / `_make_*` pairs.** These publish the data format: the keyword arguments a caller passes to construct that option, and the fields they get back when parsing it.
+There is nowhere else to look it up, so they stay documented even though the dispatch reaches them through `getattr` rather than by name.
+- **Most class private attributes.** A private attribute that carries a subclass's state, or that a subclass sets or reads, is contract.
+Keep it unless there is a specific reason it is not.
+- **Anything abstract, or implemented across subclasses.** An `@abstractmethod`, or an overridable hook a subclass is expected to provide — `_make_data` has a concrete base implementation on `ProtocolBase` and is overridden in 28 protocol modules, which is exactly the case this covers.
+- **Members whose observable behaviour is documented**, such as a method whose docstring records the warning it emits or a guarantee it makes.
+A reader who hits that warning looks it up here.

+**Recipe — leave it out.** The implementation detail that is on nobody's usage or extensibility surface.
+In practice this is chiefly **module-level privates**: a private helper function, a lazily imported backend flag, an internal lock, a private wrapper class nobody constructs or subclasses.
+Removing one of these takes its members with it, which is correct — a member of a private class is reachable only through that class.

+The sweep runs **in both directions**.
+A must-implement member with no directive is the same defect as a recipe body with one, only quieter: add the missing directive rather than aiming for a small diff.

+Two mechanical points that decide real cases:

+- **A private base class must stay documented when a documented subclass carries `:show-inheritance:`.** Sphinx renders that subclass's `Bases:` line as a link into the private class's page, so dropping the directive breaks a link a public page really does render.
+This is what keeps `pcapkit.protocols.schema.misc.pcapng._OPT_Option` and its five siblings, plus `_IPField`, `_IPInterfaceField` and `_TextField`.
+- **Dunders keep their directives.** A `__dunder__` is reached through public syntax rather than by name — `__len__` is what `len()` calls, `__getitem__` is what `obj[key]` does — so overriding one changes behaviour a caller observes without ever writing the name.
+PyPCAPKit's own `__proto__`, `__option__`, `__schema__` and `__protocol_name__` family is the documented extension contract that subclass authors and the `register_*` functions write to: public API in everything but spelling.

+One shape to know about because it is invisible: every const enum carries a `_missing_` fallback that resolves an unregistered value and registers it, rather than raising as a plain `enum` would.
+That is deliberate and it is the extensibility behaviour of the whole `pcapkit.const` package, so it is documented once on the package's landing page rather than restated on each of the 121 enumerations under `pcapkit/const/` that implement it.
+Note `docs/source/conf.py` already names `_missing_` in `autodoc_default_options['exclude-members']`, so a per-class directive would be arguing with the project's own configuration.

 ## Coding style

 [PEP 8](https://peps.python.org/pep-0008/) is the baseline, but the repository's own linters are the